-This article is a comparison of the top three largest U.S. cord blood banks.
+This article is a comparison of the top 3 largest U.S. cord blood banks.

 1. Cord Blood Registry | CBR Cord Blood Registry

-The Cord Blood Registry (CBR) is unique, because it is currently the world’s largest cord blood bank, with over a half-million cord blood and cord tissue units stored to date.
+The Cord Blood Registry or CBR is unique because it is currently the world’s largest cord blood bank, with over a half million cord blood and cord tissue units stored to date.
 This is substantially more than its nearest competitor, ViaCord, which has 350,000 units stored.
-It was recently acquired by pharmaceutical giant, AMAG Pharmaceuticals, for $700 million in June 2015.
+It was acquired by pharmaceutical giant, AMAG Pharmaceuticals, for $700 million in June 2015.

 2. ViaCord Cord Blood Banking

 Viacord stands out in the marketplace because it became a part of PerkinElmer, a global company with $2.2 billion dollars in annual revenue, since October of 2006.
 Currently, ViaCord has released the most cord blood units for medical transplant and has the highest survival rate for cord blood transplant among companies that have shared complete transplant data.
 The one-year survival rate for patients who were treated with the company’s cord blood units is 88%, and the long-term patient survival rate is 82%.1